 Which is also, in our view, also their downsides.

 This is because, as we’ve mentioned, having the physical presence of a book is what makes Brit Stops uniquely appealing.
 It’s also been curated not by a community effort but through a network of professionals who are passionate about providing the very best service and opportunities.

 And finally each of these sites doesn’t focus specifically on pub stopovers, so if you are only interested in pub stopovers you will have to spend a bit more time narrowing down your search.

-Our favourite Brit Stop from the 2020 edition
+Our favourite Brit Stops

 The Wheatsheaf is a brit stop pub in the North Wessex Downs countryside with the most incredible ethos to create, in their own words, “our vision of the future pub – filled with flavour, music, art, independence, sustainability, local business, community focus, heritage, and evolving passion.”